Cyni Broom flowers

 A high quality flowering shrub for difficult places with dry, infertile soil, excellent for use in massing; yellow flowers in spring in a densely branched, twiggy mound; best used in specific landscape situations

 Cyni Broom is draped in stunning fragrant yellow pea-like flowers along the branches from mid to late spring.
-It has emerald green foliage throughout the season.
+It has emerald green deciduous foliage.
 The small compound leaves do not develop any appreciable fall colour.
-The fruit is not ornamentally significant.
 The lime green stems can be quite attractive.

 Cyni Broom is an open multi-stemmed deciduous shrub with a shapely form and gracefully arching branches.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.

 This is a high maintenance shrub that will require regular care and upkeep, and is best pruned in late winter once the threat of extreme cold has passed.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;